 DAY 1 Durban – Pietermaritzburg – Spionkop – Ladysmith – Talana (Battlefields)

-Our tour to the battlefields takes us westwards to Pietermaritzburg, the capital of KwaZulu-Natal, for a brief city tour.
+Our 2 Day Battlefield Guided Tour to the battlefields takes us westwards to Pietermaritzburg, the capital of KwaZulu-Natal, for a brief city tour.
 Stop at the railway station where Mahatma Gandhi was thrown off the train because of the colour of his skin.

 Enter the waiting room, where, in the silence of the night he formulated his philosophy of passive resistance.